 Permitted neighbor support allows a local node to verify an inbound session from an adjacent remote node.
-This facility is a superset of the Network Map Checking feature found on other Connect:Direct platforms.
-You can optionally use a permitted neighbor database to provide auditability and security to ensure the availability of resources for critical applications at specified times.
+This facility is a superset of the Network Map Checking feature found on other Sterling Connect:Direct platforms.
+You can optionally use a permitted neighbor database to provide the ability to audit and security to ensure the availability of resources for critical applications at specified times.